Start Here

 Here, I write about sustained attention as a creative practice and a way of living.

-Each essay concludes with The Understory, a collective area to share works-in-progress.
-My book Deep Freewriting offers a method for sustained creative work—the principles behind writing for hours at a time, how to build momentum, and what happens when you push past the comfortable surface.
+My book Deep Freewriting offers a method for sustained creative work—the principles behind writing for hours at a time, how to build momentum, and what happens when you push past the surface.

 What you’re joining

-TMMW is personal narrative that opens into cultural criticism.
+Personal narrative that opens into cultural criticism.
 Writing about creativity by being in the process.
 Observational, philosophical, sometimes ornery.

 If you make things, or if you suspect that life itself might be a creative act, this is for you.